 IDERA is now integrated, and all alerts will show up as Zenduty Incidents.

-Looking for a way to get real-time alerts from IDERA (Copperegg) Integration, setup a solid incident escalation and incident response pipeline and minimize response and resolution times for IDERA (Copperegg) Integration incidents?
+Looking for a better way to get real-time alerts from IDERA (Copperegg) Integration, setup a solid incident escalation and incident response pipeline and minimize response and resolution times for IDERA (Copperegg) Integration incidents?